 This is the ideal drink if you overindulged on food and drink and your intestinal tract is not letting you forget it, i.e.–you’re feeling bloated and your tummy is just full of discomfort.
 And it’s one of our faves–so easy and refreshing!
-Although you may think that these veggie loving twin sisters wouldn’t need or want a drink like this, you likely know about our sweet tooth and that we work hard to keep it in check— and that we too have times where we want to swiftly get back on the straight and narrow! 😉 So you can sign us up for this great lil’ number!
+Although you may think that these veggie loving, registered dietitians and personal trainers (who just happen to be identical twin sisters) wouldn’t need or want a drink like this, you likely know about our sweet tooth and that we work hard to keep it in check— and that we too have times where we want to swiftly get back on the straight and narrow! 😉 So you can sign us up for this great lil’ number!

 And although your body is equipped to detox and cleanse itself on its own, naturally, certain health-promoting foods and drinks, assist it in its process.
 And this drink does just that–and it’s ONLY 3 calories!
 (If you’re looking for other ways to “detox” check out our 5 Steps to Cleanse the Body, Detox & Recharge!)
 You simply need to calm down your insides so they can start settling down, repairing, de-puffing, restoring and rinsing the bloat.
 Your body responds to poor food choices (think some such as those with artificial additives and those containing trans fats) and toxins with inflammation.
 Chronic inflammation in the body leads to diseases like heart disease, cancer, and diabetes.
-So preventing that inflammation means not only will you be less inflamed on the inside and have less stomach distress, but also that you’ll be healthier in the long haul!
+Inflammation is also linked with weight gain and difficulty losing weight.
+Preventing that inflammation means not only will you be less inflamed on the inside and have less stomach distress, but also that you’ll be healthier in the long haul!
 Check out how the ingredients below work their magic in this drink and how they aid the body in its restorative process.
 And you may also enjoy our Kale Recharge Smoothie, our Sparkling Cucumber and Refresh Detoxer, and our Apple Cider Vinegar Detox Drink, just to name a few! 😉

-This drink is so simple, yet it works wonders.
+This drink is so simple to make, yet it works wonders.
 Here’s why:

 - Ginger is often used to aid in digestion by alleviating symptoms of gastrointestinal distress and relieving nausea.
 It promotes elimination of intestinal gas and acts as an antispasmodic by relaxing and soothing the intestinal tract (goodbye puffiness and bloat, hello calmer, flatter tummy!)